Leland St. Charles

 I have found that many people have excellent out-of-network coverage that they are unaware of.
 If you are insured with a company other than PacificSource, Aetna, Regence BlueCross BlueShield, or First Choice Health, I encourage you to contact your insurance company and ask the following:

 If so, what is the coverage?
 What amount, is there a deductible, and is there a copay?

 Choosing the right therapist is a big decision.
 The most skilled therapist in the world will be of no use to you if they are not a good fit.
 You can contact me via phone or email to schedule a free, 15-minute phone or video consultation in order to determine if we are a good fit.

-I have been working virtually only for the past 3 years due to COVID.
-As the Oregon Health Authority has recently lifted the mask mandate, I plan to resume in-person sessions by the end of summer, but will continue to offer virtual therapy for those who prefer it.
+I have been working virtually only for the past 3+ years due to COVID.
+I am in the process of looking for a new office location, and plan to resume in-person sessions by the end of 2023.
+I will continue to offer virtual therapy for those who prefer it.

 1210 SE Oak Street